protieusz/78-BRUCE/README.md

 ![PCBWay](https://github.com/user-attachments/assets/807445ee-6698-4a98-9ab0-539473043073)

 # Disclaimer
 This work is a non-commercial fan creation of custom keyboard case and PCB in the shape of a bat from the Batman series.
 It is made out of love and respect for the Batman series.
-All rights to Batman and related content are owned by Warner Brothers and its associated companies.
+All rights to Batman and related content are owned by Warner Bros.
+Entertainment Inc. and its associated companies.
 The images, names, storylines and other elements of Batman used in this work are the property of their respective copyright holders.
 Unauthorized commercial use is strictly prohibited.
 The license of this design reflects not for commercial use.
 Please print and use the case and PCB at your own risk.

 # Description